Agenda Day 2, November 6, 2025: (see Agenda Day 1) (back to Fraud Event Summary)

 Katja Kaurila, Ethics & Compliance Manager, Vinted

-12.40 – Managing Compliance Risks within Third Parties
+12.40 –Panel Discussion: Managing Compliance Risks within Third Parties

 · Typical shortcomings of a Compliance Management System